 Stunning scenery on every trail

-I love cycling in Cyprus SO much that I want to share some my favourite routes with you (just click on the links at the bottom of the page), pass on some FREE cycling tips, tell you where to hire a quality bike and tell you where the best places to eat are if you fancy a day out in the saddle.
+I love cycling in Cyprus SO much that I want to share some my favourite routes with you (just click on the links at the bottom of the page), pass on some FREE cycling tips, tell you where to hire a quality bike, both MTB and road, and tell you where the best places to eat are if you fancy a day out in the saddle.

 Tip: If you are NOT a keen/experienced cyclist, I thought you'd like to know about a local company, the only one specialising in the far west of the island, that operates an "uplift" service.
 Basically they take you up to a high point, with your hire bike, explain the route to you and leave you to it!
 You get to have a fantastic bike ride, DOWNHILL, and they've done all the hard work for you...getting you up to the top...no sweat!